 At Aswan, we were joined by new passengers.
 They would naturally stop ad have a look at the Horus Temple at Edfu.
 But we’ve seen it, been there, done that.
 Instead, we’re invited to a cafe in Edfu to smoke some sheesha.

 So now I’m teaching my kids to smoke, you ask?
 Alex detests smoking and thinks the sheesha tastes foul.
 Nearing 20, she’s probably not about to start smoking now so I reckon no harm is done.
 And Cat… nah, like Bill Clinton, I don’t think she inhaled.

 I’m not much of a smoker myself, but I like the idea of the water pipe.
 Or more to the point, I like the idea of sitting in an Arabic café; slowly puffing on a water pipe and watching life go by while blue hazy smoke billows to the dark ceiling.
 Just like I like the idea of an opium-den.

 Returning to the boat, I’m propositioned by a 15-year-old.
 Would I marry him?
 I tell him I already have two husbands.
 Surely, that’s very tiresome for me.
-It isn’t?
-He’ll happily be number three.
+Mais non!
+Really? he says.
+He’ll happily be number three, then.
 We laugh and part in good spirits.